 Variant angina occurs when an artery experiences a spasm that causes it to tighten and narrow, disrupting blood supply to the heart.
 This can be triggered by exposure to cold, stress, medicines, smoking, or cocaine use.

 Symptoms of angina

-Angina is usually felt as a squeezing, pressure, heaviness, tightening, squeezing, burning or aching across the chest, usually starting behind the breastbone.
+Angina is usually felt as a squeezing, pressure, heaviness, tightening, burning or aching across the chest, usually starting behind the breastbone.
 This pain often spreads to the neck, jaw, arms, shoulders, throat, back, or even the teeth.

 Stable angina usually is unsurprising, lasts a short period of time, and may feel like gas or indigestion.
 Unstable angina occurs at rest, is surprising, last longer, and may worsen over time.
 Variant angina occurs at rest and is usually severe.